 ITS Educational Technologies and Digital and Lifelong Learning conducted a pilot of the Canvas Learning Management System (LMS) as a potential replacement for Sakai over Fall 2021 and Spring 2022 semesters.
 The pilot consisted of a diverse cohort of undergraduate and graduate courses representing a variety of schools and academic units across campus.
 Although the preferences of the more than 600 students surveyed for the pilot were mixed between Canvas and Sakai, an overwhelming majority found Canvas easy to use.
 A strong majority of pilot instructors who were surveyed or participated in focus groups also support the move to Canvas, while recognizing that there will be a period of adjustment for all.

-Based on the results of the pilot and diminished development support for Sakai, the University is moving forward with a gradual rollout of the Canvas LMS to eventually replace Sakai at UNC.
-Sakai will continue to be supported and available for use through at least the end of Fall 2023.
-The end date for Sakai has not been determined, and the system will remain available for a limited period of time as an archive once the end date has been set.
+Based on the results of the pilot and diminished development support for Sakai, the University is replacing Sakai at UNC with Canvas.
+Sakai will continue to be supported and available for use through the end of Spring 2024.
+Beginning Maymester/Summer Session I 2024, Sakai will remain available in a read-only state until the beginning of Maymester/Summer Session I 2026, when Sakai will be no longer available.

 - Fall 2021 – Spring 2022: Pilot conducted through several courses across various academic units.